vantoan1511/CodeRaceR3/README.md

 ## Usage
 ### To use the system:
-- Go to our mmodel
+- Go to our model
 - Click on dashboard
 - Click run